ernst-schwaiger/Privacy/BloodDonorApp/BloodDonorApp.md

 If the samples did not reveal any problems, the donated blood can then be delivered to health institutions in need and eventually administered to a patent.
 The filled questionnaire, together with the lab results of the blood samples are then sent (in digital form?) to a long term data storage for at least 30 years as required by Austrian legislation (5).

+## Consideration about collection, use, disclosure and storage of personal data

+- **Description of the personal data**
+  - Name and contact details
+  - Date of birth
+  - Appointment data
+  - Questionnaire answers
+  - Health data
+  - Medical measurements
+  - Laboratory test results
+  - Donation and traceability data

+- **Key privacy elements: purpose for which personal data is collected, processed, disclosed**
+  - Personal data is collected to organize appointments and assess donor eligibility.
+  - Health-related data is processed to protect donor health and ensure the safety of donated blood.
+  - Personal data may be disclosed internally to authorized medical staff and, where necessary, to laboratories or supervisory authorities.
+  - Personal data is stored to document the donation process and to comply with legal traceability and retention obligations.

+- **Nature and sensitivity of the personal data**
+  - The project processes sensitive personal data.
+  - This includes health data and possibly highly personal data from the questionnaire.
+  - The data requires a high level of confidentiality and protection because unauthorized access could seriously affect the privacy of the donor.

+## Conclusion: Is a DPIA necessary?

+- **A DPIA is necessary.**
+- The project involves the processing of sensitive personal data, especially health data.
+- It also includes long-term storage and medical assessment in a structured workflow.
+- Therefore, the processing is likely to result in a high risk to the rights and freedoms of the data subjects.
+- For that reason, carrying out a DPIA is necessary.

 ## Description of the process activity
 - **Types and amount of personal data being processed**